-Today, we are discussing putting lipstick on a pig’?
+What in the hell is ‘putting lipstick on a pig’?
 In the real estate world, this is an endearing term of dressing up a relatively shitty rental, or even personal home.
 Our ‘pigs’ usually have good bones, and are in good locations, but aren’t very easy on the eyes.
 This perfectly describes one of our duplexes.
 We will dive in and discuss the background of the property, first.
 Then, the ‘lipstick’ that we put on this pig.
-Finally we will breakdown the financial result of our efforts.
+Finally, we will breakdown the financial result of our efforts.

 A few weeks ago, Emily and I listed one side of a duplex that had recently become vacant.
 To give you an idea of the numbers, we inherited tenants paying $350 a month.
 Once they left, we spent some time getting the interior up to speed, and it was looking pretty damn fresh, if I do say so myself.
 Check out how we spent less than $500 on renovating the interior.

 With the interior squared away, we listed the apartment at $550 a month.
 Firmly at the top end of the market in this particular area.
 However, with some fast-paced gentrification going in, we were confident that it would rent pretty quickly.
 We got a pretty good bit of interest, which let me know that the price was on par with the quality of the apartment.
 Unfortunately, even though we showed it a few times, we didn’t find a tenant for a couple of weeks.

 The last person that toured the apartment flat out told me they didn’t like it at all.
 Literally nothing about it.